BASEL.FM

 GET /v1/modelsList loaded models

-POST /v1/chat/completionsChat (OpenAI-compatible)
+POST /v1/chat/completionsChat (OpenAI compatible)

 POST /v1/completionsText completion

-GET /metricsPrometheus-compatible metrics
+GET /metricsPrometheus compatible metrics

 GET /healthHealth check